 1.1.1 LEBC Group Ltd (“we” “us” “our”) is committed to protecting and respecting your privacy.
-We are the data controller and will process your personal data in accordance with the Data Protection Act 1998 as amended or replaced by the General Data Protection Regulation 2016 and any national laws which relate to the processing of personal data (“data protection legislation”).
+We are the data controller and will process your personal data in accordance with the UK GDPR and the Data Protection Act 2018 and any national laws which relate to the processing of personal data (“data protection legislation”).

-Data - Collectively all information that you submit to LEBC Group Limited via the Website.
-This definition incorporates, where applicable, the definitions provided in the Data Protection Act 1998 and General Data Protection Regulations 2016;
+Data - Collectively all information that you submit to LEBC Group Limited.
+This definition incorporates, where applicable, the definitions provided in the UK GDPR and the Data Protection Act 2018;

 Cookies - a small text file placed on your computer by this Website when you visit certain parts of the Website and/or when you use certain features of the Website.
 Details of the cookies used by our Website

 Site(s) - https://www.lebc-group.com, and any sub-domains of this site unless expressly excluded by their own terms and conditions

 1.2.1 We may collect and process personal data about you in the following circumstances:

 a) when you complete the online contact forms on our Site providing us with your name, address, contact details and the nature of your enquiry;